FishCenSV2/fishCenSV2/libs/yolo/README.md

 The output needs to be processed so the `postprocess` function **must** be called after this.

 ### Postprocessing
+---
-The following shows the `postprocess` function.
+The following shows the `postprocess` method.

 ```cpp
 std::vector<Object> YoloV8::postprocess(float scale_factor) {